chiarabis/recipes-app/README.md

 # Recipes App
 A cookbook app with lots of recipes.
+You can save you favorites, share and add ingredients to your grocery list!
 Create with Vite.js and React.

 ---
 ### Notes